RAKWireless/Awesome-WisBlock/WisBlockSensorTutorial.md

 ### Important information about the pin assignments
 A few things you need to know.
-- VDD is a 3.3V power supply that is available as long as your WisBlock is powered by USB or battery
+- VDD is the MCU's GPIO voltage, for a RAK4631 this would be 3.3V.
+It is available as long as your WisBlock is powered by USB or battery
 - 3V3_S is a 3.3V power supply that can be controlled by the WisBlock Core module.
-If you sensor module is consuming only a few uA current, you can choose VDD to power the electronic parts of your sensor.
+If your sensor module is consuming only a few uA current, you can choose VDD to power the electronic parts of your sensor.
 But if your module is consuming a higher current, it is **strongly** recommended to use 3V3_S as supply voltage.
 This way you can optimize power consumption of your WisBlock application by software.

 - SPI_MISO, SPI_MOSI, SPI_CLK, SPI_CS is for the SPI interface.
 We recommend not to use SPI on the WisBlock Sensor modules, but instead use I2C.
 Because the SPI_CS signal is the same on all sensor slots.
 Only one SPI module can be used on the sensor extension slots of the WisBlock Base board.
 A workaround could be to use one of the GPIO's available on the sensor slot for the SPI chip select signal.